grumpo/SWAzam/SWAzam/README.md

 Run
 ---

-Execute mvn exec:java in the according component.
+Execute "mvn compile exec:java" in the according component.